ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Follow [buffy installation instructions](https://buffy.readthedocs.io/en/latest/installation.html).

-* Fork the buffy codebase to an organization of yours, create a branch there.
+* Fork the buffy codebase to an organization of yours, and create a branch there.
 Ours is named `ropensci`.
 The organization does not have to be where the review repository also lives.
-* Create a test review repository, that is to say a copy of your production review repository so you can experiment without bothering serious watchers.
+* Create a test review repository, that is to say, a copy of your production review repository so you can experiment without bothering serious watchers.
 The test repository should contain the same issue/PR templates and issue/PR labels as the production repository.
 * [Create a bot account](https://buffy.readthedocs.io/en/latest/installation.html#create-the-bot-github-user) (save its credentials and 2FA method into, for instance, your team's 1Password vault).
 Give it access to your production and test review repositories.
 It might even need more access to your GitHub organization based on what you'll task it to do.
 Follow buffy docs to create a Personal Access Token, save it temporarily on your computer as you'll need to save it in the app configuration.
 * Set up a Heroku account and app for [buffy deployment](https://buffy-ropensci.readthedocs.io/en/latest/installation.html#deploy-buffy) -- or do the same on another service such as Render.
 Following the instructions worked for us.
 Make sure your pricing tier allows for the app to listen all the time.
 If the app is sleeping it will not be able to digest comments from GitHub.
 * Check the build logs of your Heroku apps indicate success.